stuChen617/exercise-repo/README.md

 ## welcome to our project!
-this is a simple project to learn gitHub teamwork!!
+this is a simple project to learn gitHub teamwork!